A new ionisation network and radiation transport module in PLUTO: Tests

-Figure \ref{fig:ionis-front} shows a good match between the "no-emissivity" model and "case A" (blue).
-When emissivity is included, the size of the ionised region is smaller than expected for "case B" (red).
+where, $R_{\rm st}$ is the \strom radius for a given recombination coefficient $\alpha(T)$ as noted in Eq \ref{eq:Rst_AB}.
+The figure shows a good match between the "no-emissivity" model (blue solid) and the analytical model for "case A" (blue-dashed) before the over-pressurised bubble dynamics becomes important.
+When emissivity is included, the size of the ionised region is slightly smaller than expected for "case B" (red).
 We speculate that this underestimation of $R_{\rm IF}$ in the $\alpha_B$ case may be for the several reasons.
-Most importantly, the assumption of the case B recombination rate.
-This recombination rate is important only if the optical depth is $\gg 1$ (`on-the-spot' absorption) unlike the Str\"{o}mgren sphere where the optical depth is $\sim 1$.
-The actual recombination rate for a Str\"{o}mgren sphere, therefore, should be between $\alpha_A$ and $\alpha_B$.
+Most importantly, the assumption of the case B recombination rate while performing the analytical estimation.
+This recombination rate is accurate only if the optical depth is $\gg 1$ (`on-the-spot' absorption) unlike the \strom sphere where the optical depth is $\sim 1$.
+The actual recombination rate for a \strom sphere, therefore, should be between $\alpha_A$ and $\alpha_B$.
 Other reasons include the use of band averaged opacities which are weighed by the UV background.
 This may underestimate or overestimate the actual instantaneous opacity depending on the hardness of the local spectrum compared to the UV background.
 It is also possible that the average temperature inside the ionised bubble for the case when we turn on emission from gas is slightly lower than compared to the zero emissivity case.
-Additionally, the analytical estimation for the Str\"{o}mgren sphere depends on the assumption of a constant density, temperature and a sharp boundary for the ionised sphere.
+Additionally, the analytical estimation for the \strom sphere depends on the assumption of a constant density, temperature and a sharp boundary for the ionised sphere.
 In reality, none of these assumptions are true as can be seen in Fig \ref{fig:strom-struct}.
-In addition, we also estimated Str\"{o}mgren's radius by equating the total recombination rates in these two cases with the $Q$ from the central star.
+In addition, we also estimated \strom radius by equating the total recombination rates in these two cases with the $Q$ from the central star.
 These radii are about $106$ pc and $118$ pc for the case of zero emissivity and full emissivity, respectively.
-These radii, once used in Str\"{o}mgren's radii calculation (Eq \ref{eq:Rst_AB}) also indicate smaller average temperature inside the ionised sphere of the full emissivity case.
+These radii, once used in \strom radii calculation (Eq \ref{eq:Rst_AB}) also indicate smaller average temperature inside the ionised sphere of the full emissivity case.
 Hence, we do not consider the underestimation of $R_{\rm st,B}$ as a drawback to the simulation, rather a success of the test.